etan18/Obsidian-Notes/Machine Learning/embeddings.md

 $$\phi(X) = \frac{1}{|X|} \sum_{i=1}^{|X|} \phi(X_i)$$
 Here, we take the average of word embeddings in a sequence $X$, but in doing so we lose notions of word ordering and all words are weighted the same.

 We can also use [[recurrent neural networks#bidirectional rnn|bidirectional RNNs]] to produce sentence embeddings.
 To do so, we combine the forward and backward hidden states at a given step using a Pooling layer.
-This produces **"context-aware"** embeddings.
+This produces **"context-aware"** embeddings which may be different for a given word depending on context.
 Pooling functions map a sequence of items of type $t$ to a single item of type $t$:
 $$\text{Pool}: \mathbb{R}^{d \times n} \rightarrow \mathbb R^{d}$$
 Sentence embeddings are used for tasks like
 - Sentiment analysis